openfaas/ofc-bootstrap/README.md

 ### Finish the configuration

-If you get anything wrong, don't worry you can use the `./scripts/reset.sh` file to remove all the components.
-Then edit `init.yaml` and start over.
+If you get anything wrong, there are some instructions in the appendix on how to make edits.
+It is usually easier to edit `init.yaml` and re-run the tool.

+If you want to completely remove all the components that `ofc-bootstrap` installed to start-over then you can use: `./scripts/reset.sh`.
+Caution: read the contents of the script carefully before running it.

-> Note: Be careful running this script and make 100% sure that you are pointing at the correct cluster.
+> Note: Be careful if you run `reset.sh` and make 100% sure that you are pointing at the correct cluster by checking `kubectl config get-context`.

 #### Configure DNS